Heber MacMahon: Biography

 MacMahon was born in 1600 on the island of Inniskeen in what is now County Monaghan.
 He received his early education at the Franciscan Monastery in Kiltybegs, Monaghan.
 He went to the Irish College at Douai in 1617 and later to Leuven.
 He was ordained a priest in 1625 and appointed as Vicar apostolic of the Diocese of Clogher by a papal brief on 17 November 1627.
 Fifteen years later, he was appointed Bishop of Down and Connor on 10 March 1642.
 He played a prominent part in the Irish Catholic Confederation in Kilkenny.

 He was appointed Bishop of Clogher in June 1643.
 He worked closely with Owen Roe O'Neill throughout the 1640s and liaised with Giovanni Battista Rinuccini after his arrival in 1645.
 Following the mysterious death of Owen Roe O'Neill on 6 November 1649, the leadership of the Ulster army of 5,000 foot soldiers and 600 cavalry was entrusted to Bishop McMahon by the Earl of Ormonde.
-In 1650 McMahon took Dungiven, but the Irish forces were then routed by Cromwell’s army at the battle of Scarrifholis, near Letterkenny, in June of that same year.
+In 1650 McMahon took Dungiven and massacred the Protestant inhabitants, but the Irish forces were then routed by Cromwell’s army at the battle of Scarrifholis, near Letterkenny, in June of that same year.
 Although he escaped, he was captured, hanged and beheaded by Sir Charles Coote in Enniskillen.
 He died in office in July or 17 September 1650.

 After his death, Philip Crolly was appointed vicar apostolic to administer the diocese of Clogher in 1651, and the next bishop was Patrick Duffy who was appointed in 1671.